 2. Treat Forex As a business

-3. Expect only realistic profit that is genuine
+3. Expect only a realistic profit that is genuine

 4. Learn from you wrong setup

-5. Preciously analysis PROPER entry and exit point
+5. Previously analysis of PROPER entry and exit point

 Without a successful money management a strategy with a good winning rate that can also fail to make a constant profit.
-So in forex trading needs the proper implementation of your forex signals that maintain strong risk rewarded entry-exit level along with an efficient money management.
-Therefore, give your times in learning and applying a successful money management beside your trading strategy.
+So in forex trading needs the proper implementation of your forex signals that maintain strong risk rewarded entry-exit level along with efficient money management.
+Therefore, give your times in learning and applying successful money management besides your trading strategy.

 We Help to Build a Batter Forex Trader